-- Avoid use of scaffolding as an access strategy. - Ceilings using mobile elevated working platform (MEWP), must ensure obstruction-free access to all parts of the ceiling.
+- Avoid use of scaffolding as an access strategy. - Ceilings using mobile elevated working platform (MEWP), must ensure obstruction-free access to all parts of the ceiling. - Access to Lightings and smoke detectors will be assessed here.

 • Schematic drawings (plan/elevation/section) demonstrating entire ceiling is 100% accessible through one or a combination of access systems.